geothachankary/airport-explorer-book/mapping/display/display-airports.md

 In this section we will look at how to display the airports on the map.

-The basic principle is that you can define a **data source** supplies data to be displayed on your map.
-There are various [different kinds of sources](https://www.mapbox.com/mapbox-gl-js/style-spec/#sources) you can specify, one of which is a [GeoJson](http://geojson.org/) source.

-Next you will need to add a [layer](https://www.mapbox.com/mapbox-gl-js/style-spec/#layers), which will display the data from the data source.
+The basic principle is that we can define a **data source** which supplies the data to be displayed on the map.
+There are various [different kinds of sources](https://www.mapbox.com/mapbox-gl-js/style-spec/#sources) we can specify, one of which is a [GeoJson](http://geojson.org/) source.
+After we have defined a data source we will need to add a **[layer](https://www.mapbox.com/mapbox-gl-js/style-spec/#layers)** to the map.
+The layer is the visual representation of the data obtained from the data source.

 ## Defining a Razor Page handler

-We will define a Razor Page handler which will return the information in GeoJson format to be displayed on the map.
-You already have one handler defined on our page model:
+We will define a Razor Page **handler** which will return the information in GeoJson format to be displayed on the map.
+We already have one handler defined in our page model:

 ```csharp
 // Index.cshtml.cs